abdulrazeg/abdul.github.io/README.md

 ### theres alot of different sections in my repository such as the css used, thethe layout that is used thrpough all the pages and the different posts on the webpage.

+#### have used images linked to the sport that i am talking about to catch the readers eye.